2018 Calls for Nominations and 2018 Award Recipients

 A committee consisting of the immediate past ECA president, the three ECA journal editors, and the current ECA president will work to select the recipients of the ECA Centennial Scholarships.

-Nominations for the 2018 Centennial Scholarships must include: (1) a letter of nomination from the thesis/dissertation advisor attesting to the nominee’s student status and ability to conduct original research and (2) a 4-page/1500-word project summary from the nominee.
-(All nominations and materials must be sent by March 15 of the year the scholarship is awarded.)
+Nominations for the 2019 Centennial Scholarships must include: (1) a letter of nomination from the thesis/dissertation advisor attesting to the nominee’s student status and ability to conduct original research and (2) a 4-page/1500-word project summary from the nominee.

-All nominations and materials must be sent by February 15, 2018 to ECA Past President Jason Wrench at email@example.com
+All nominations and materials must be sent by March 15, 2019 to ECA Past President Ben Bates at email@example.com.

 The Ecroyd Teaching Excellence Award is presented annually to recognize excellence in teaching.
 The specific criteria include: (1) ECA membership for five continuous years; (2) a full-time teaching position at any level of education at the time of nomination and (3) a demonstrated record of employing communication principles as the foundation for constructing pedagogical principles applied in teaching practices.

 The Ecroyd Award selection committee is composed of the past three winners of this award.
-All nominations and materials must be sent electronically by February 15, 2018 to past recipient and committee chair, Sara Chudnovsky Weintraub at firstname.lastname@example.org
+All nominations and materials must be sent electronically by February 15, 2019 to past recipient and committee chair, Andy Wolvin, at firstname.lastname@example.org.

 The Past Officers' Award is presented annually by the past officers of ECA to an outstanding ECA member who has not been a past ECA officer.
 To be considered for the award, the nominee must: (1) be a current member of ECA; (2) be 10 to 15 years beyond the doctorate; (3) be a tenured faculty member; (4) have contributed a significant body of research to the communication discipline, and (5) possess a significant record of continuing service to ECA.